 Q: What are the reporting expectations for patients, health care professionals, and consumers using medical devices under EUA?

 A: Patients, health care professionals, and consumers who experience a problem with a medical device under an EUA are encouraged to report these problems to the FDA.
 These reports can provide important safety information that complements information submitted by manufacturers.
 Such reports can be submitted to the FDA through MedWatch, the FDA Safety Information and Adverse Event Reporting Program, using the following methods:

 - Download form or call 1-800-332-1088 to request a reporting form, and complete and return to the address on the pre-addressed form.

 Q: If a medical device is discussed in a COVID-19-related guidance document, does this impact the reporting requirements for the device?

 A: None of the enforcement policies provided in the COVID-19-related guidance documents affect the reporting requirements under 21 CFR Part 803 for medical devices offered as outlined in those guidances.
 As a result, manufacturers, importers, and device user facilities are expected to follow the reporting requirements under 21 CFR Part 803.
 For more information about reporting during the COVID-19 pandemic, see the FDA guidance document, Postmarketing Adverse Event Reporting for Medical Products and Dietary Supplements During a Pandemic.

-Q: What product codes should be used when preparing adverse event reports for these products?
+Q: What product codes are to be used when preparing adverse event reports for devices authorized under an EUA?